0xkrt26/math_behind_security/_posts/2026-06-09-how-hashing-became-cryptographic.md

 <br>
 ### Why do these functions have to be over a finite field, and what is a finite field?

-Finite field Fg (or Galois field GF(p)) is a field with a finite amount of elements.
+Finite field Fp (or Galois field GF(p)) is a field with a finite amount of elements.
 This amount must equal the power of a prime number.
 For example, a finite field of 7 can only have values 0, 1, 2, 3, 4, 5, 6.
 No values in between like 5.99, only integers.
 In comparison, field R (Real Numbers) includes infinite number of elements.

 In school algebra, we got used to working with infinite fields, where the graph is a curve that can be analyzed, traced, and predicted.
 Finite fields can be imagined more like chaotic dots, where x for y=101 and x for y=100 aren't even close values.
 So instead of a "hot and cold" game, the attacker is left with no choice but to brute force the function.
 It is a very, very, very long process to check, let's say, 2^256 inputs.